mario21ic/traefik-demos/7-logs-api-constraints/README.md

 admin
 password

-Note: only app.mario21ic.com is exposed
+Note: only app.mario21ic.com is exposed.
+Also nginx.mario21ic.com has environment dev